ay0408/GWAS-statistics-SmoothSensitivity/README.md

 ## Note

-For details of our methods, please see our paper entitled "Privacy-Preserving Publication of GWAS statistics using Smooth Sensitivity" (to appear at PST 2023).
+For details of our methods, please see our paper entitled "Privacy-Preserving Publication of GWAS statistics using Smooth Sensitivity" presented at PST 2023.

 Errata:
 ・Section III.B.1.
 "The $\chi^2$-statistics based on Talbes I and II are" → "When $p+r+t \approx q+s+u$ and $a+c \approx b+d$, the $\chi^2$-statistics based on Tables I and II are"